 - Evidence of curricular, instructional, and/or service modifications with subsequent follow-up of changes in response to the acquired assessment results exists.

-- When relevant, traditionally and technologically delivered instruction has been compared with regard to student learning and development.
+- When relevant, compare traditionally and technologically delivered instruction with regard to student learning and development.

-- The assessment report of the statistical findings has been written clearly, accurately, and objectively.
+- The assessment report is written clearly, accurately, and objectively.

-- Broad and ongoing staff and faculty discussions and involvement occur throughout the assessment process.
+- Broad and ongoing staff and faculty discussions are evident throughout the assessment process.

-: Conducting assessment and using assessment results can sometimes be separate acts.
-A well-developed assessment plan may appear to focus a great deal on collecting data.
+: A well-developed assessment plan may appear to focus a great deal on collecting data.
 However, responding to the data is the key to a successful assessment process.
 This vital process of using results to celebrate success or identify areas for improvement is often referred to as “closing the loop.”
 (Maki, 2004; Bresciani, Zelna, & Anderson, 2006).

-After data have been collected according to plan, programs must document how they are using the results to identify strengths and make program improvements.
+After data have been collected, programs must document how they are using the results to identify strengths and make program improvements.
 Some examples of how programs make use of assessment data include, but are not limited to:

 - Regular reports on the assessment data at faculty or staff meetings.